-Another possible line of analysis for future work concerns exploring this empirical strategy in a linked-data setting.
-If comparing survey-sourced incomes and register-sourced incomes evidences some form of progressive under-reporting and high-income non-response, then estimates obtained under this framework using the survey data alone should be found to reproduce 'missing rich' patterns consistent with these.
+As a first implementation of the framework developed in this paper, however, several aspects both theoretical and empirical have been left unattended and can propose venues for future research.
+Future work could build on these developments firstly by exploring the empirical strategy implemented in this paper in a linked-data setting where individual observed incomes from a survey prone to be affected by MR phenomena may be matched to a corresponding register income from sources presumably less prone to these issues like fiscal data on incomes.
+If comparing survey-sourced incomes and register-sourced incomes evidences some form of progressive under-reporting and high-income non-response, then estimates obtained under this framework using the survey data alone could be validated in terms of reproducing MR patterns consistent with these.

-In the specific case of the EU-SILC, an additional direction for future work concerns integrating available external information on the representativeness of the observed income distribution into the prior beliefs for the 'missing rich' quantities.
+In the specific case of the EU-SILC, an additional direction for future work concerns integrating available external information on the representativeness of the observed income distribution into the prior beliefs for the MR quantities.
 In particular, household non-response rates and information about the specific sources for the observed incomes for a given wave of data and country can be exploited in setting up informative prior probabilities.
 This could help in accounting for possible artificial trends arising from changes in the sampling or income sources and not from actual changes in the population's income distribution.